deepal/node-dukpt/README.md

 ##Derived Unique Key Per Transaction (DUKPT) Encryption with NodeJS

 This the NodeJS implementation of DUKPT based on the vanilla javascript implementation of **IDTech** DUKPT encryption/decryption.
+This module provides Dukpt encryption using either 3DES or AES schemes.

 Don't hesitate to report any bugs in the [Github Repository!](https://github.com/dpjayasekara/node-dukpt).
 Many thanks to @jamiesoncj for providing resources.

 ### Installing